 The B2C marketing challenge is to build product awareness and convert browsers into buyers.
 As it’s usually a ‘low involvement’ purchase, say to buy a confectionery bar, thus marketing campaigns must capture the consumer’s interest immediately.
 Typically mass promotion activities like TV and press advertising are employed.
 Special offers such as discounts or vouchers also ‘activate’ the purchase.
 The challenge is therefore to establish an effective one-step routine.

 In the online world, an email or search marketing campaign encourages consumers to click and buy.
 The email or advert encourages consumers to a website landing page designed to sell the product.
 If the purchasing process takes more than a couple of clicks then this risks the customer shopping elsewhere.
 So make it simple and easy, for example, by integrating the shopping basket and checkout page.

 Businesses that Sell to Businesses

-In the online world, an email campaign or online advertising campaign again typically drives prospects to a website.
+In the online world, an email campaign or online advertising campaign also drives prospects to a website.
 However it is less likely to achieve an immediate sale.
-A more realistic goal is to secure a meeting with a sales representative in order to discuss the customer’s business requirements in more detail and also influence him, her or them to buy (i.e. complete a sale).
-By providing information about the products and services, benefits, features, possibly pricing, and contact information, reassures customers and wins his or her trust.
-Conceiving marketing activity as one of several steps in a longer, integrated, multi-step campaign that includes awareness and relationship building via direct mail, newsletters, video promotion, webinars, virtual exhibitions, conferences or live events and social media such as Twitter or Linked In is more likely to persuade.
+A more realistic aim is to secure a meeting with a sales representative to discuss the customer’s business requirements and also influence him, her or them to buy (i.e. complete a sale).
+By providing information about the products and services, benefits, features, possibly pricing, and also contact information, reassures customers and wins trust.
+Conceiving marketing activity as one of several steps in a longer, integrated, multi-step campaign is more likely to persuade.
+So consider awareness and relationship building via direct mail, newsletters, video promotion, webinars, virtual exhibitions, conferences or live events and also social media such as Twitter or LinkedIn .